-Most business owners understand the importance of ensuring their customers are happy through providing high-quality products and knowledgeable customer service.
-But what about when all of your best efforts seem to fail and you find yourself with a negative review?
-We’ll cover some of the common reasons you could potentially find yourself in this position and the best ways to respond and, hopefully, turn an unhappy customer into a repeat customer.
+Most business owners understand the importance of ensuring that their customers are happy by providing high-quality products and knowledgeable customer service.
+But what do you do when your best efforts seem to fail and you find yourself with a negative review?
+Here are some of the best ways to respond and, hopefully, turn an unhappy customer into a repeat customer.

 You don’t need to respond immediately.
 While it is important to respond to negative reviews in a timely manner, within 48 hours is a reasonable time frame.
 In fact, it is better to wait until you have had a chance to gather your thoughts.